-Figure 6: International Tests
+Figure 7: International Tests

-Note: The left panel shows how the average test score of Math and Reading changed over time in Chile in 2015 relative to 2006.
+Note: The left panel shows how the average test score of Mathematics and Reading changed over time in Chile in 2015 relative to 2006.
 The growth of Latin American countries and OECD countries is presented as comparison groups.
-The percentage change between 2009 and 2006 was 2% and between 2012 and 2006 was 1.3%, showing a continuous growth on average PISA scores in Chile.
-Over all of the 49 participating countries, Chile is 13th in the ranking of percentage change between 2015 and 2006 average PISA scores.
+The percentage change from 2006 to 2009 was 2%, and from 2006 to 2012 it was 1.3%, showing a continuous growth on average PISA scores in Chile.
+Over all the 49 participating countries, Chile is 13th in the ranking of percentage change between 2015 and 2006 average PISA scores.
 Source: OECD.
-The right panel shows how the average test score of Math and Reading on TIMSS changed over time in Chile.
-Unfortunately, it is not available prior to 2011 for 4th grade students.
+The right panel shows how the average test score of Mathematics and Reading on TIMSS changed over time in Chile.
+Unfortunately, it is not available prior to 2011 for fourth grade students.